Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/03_formatted_io/formatted_io.rst

-.. title: 03 - formatting
+.. title: 03 - formatted I/O
 .. slug: index
-.. description: (un)formatted I/O with C++ streams
+.. description: formatted I/O with C++ streams
 .. author: Xeverous

-..
-TODO order of headings in this article
-..
-TODO check LCPP for more examples

 All streams in C++ can do formatted or unformatted I/O.